-Professor of Psychology, editor of The Skeptic, and distinguished supporter of Humanism
+Professor of Psychology, editor of The Skeptic, and Patron of Humanists UK

 For me personally, application of critical thought to religious claims has led to one major conclusion: there’s probably no god.
 That does not mean that there is no morality… Humanist values just feel right, and the humanist approach to life, embracing a naturalistic view of the world as well as individual rights and responsibilities, just sounds like common sense to me.